firstlookmedia/ecstatic/README.md

 # Ecstatic

-An AWS Lambda for updating and monitoring ECS agents.
+An [AWS Lambda](https://aws.amazon.com/lambda/)-ready script for updating and monitoring [ECS agents](https://github.com/aws/amazon-ecs-agent).

 ## How It Works

-Each time ecstatic's default handler – `lambda_handler()` or `main()` – is called, the script does the following:
+The script does the following when the lambda handler is called or it's run manually from the command-line:

-1. Loops through each ECS cluster one-by-one
+1. Loops through the ECS clusters in your account
-2. Loops through each container instance in the current cluster
+2. Loops through the container instances in the current cluster
-3. If an ECS agent is in a disconnect state or if a previous attempt to update the agent failed:
+3. If an ECS agent is in a disconnect state, or if a previous attempt to update the agent failed:
-    - A warning will be logged and the cluster will not be updated
+    - A warning is logged and the cluster is not updated
 4. If all ECS agents in a cluster are healthy:
-    - [UpdateContainerAgent](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_UpdateContainerAgent.html) will be called one agent at a time
+    - AWS SDK's [UpdateContainerAgent](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_UpdateContainerAgent.html) is called on each agent, one at a time
-5. If a call to `UpdateContainerAgent` is accepted – because an agent is out-of-date:
+5. If an agent is out-of-date and the request to `UpdateContainerAgent` is accepted:
-    - Further updates in the current cluster will be delayed until later runs
+    - Further updates in the current cluster are delayed until later runs
-    - This is to affect an incremental roll-out of agent updates across a cluster
+    - _This is to affect an incremental roll-out of agent updates across a cluster_

 Also, if an agent update request is accepted or if an agents is in an error state, a [Slack-style](https://api.slack.com/incoming-webhooks) message will be sent to `ECSTATIC_WEBHOOK_URL`, if set.

-## Using Terraform
+## Installing with Terraform

 Add and edit the following module block to your [AWS provider](https://www.terraform.io/docs/providers/aws/) enabled [Terraform](https://www.terraform.io/) configs: